dpoeschl/StashPop/README.md

 1. Update to latest from the ```master``` branch.
 2. In chrome, navigate to [chrome://extensions/](chrome://extensions/).
-3. Click the "Reload" link under the "Email GitHub Issues" extension.
+3. Click the "Reload" link under the "StashPop for GitHub" extension.

 To allow access to your Jenkins host machine: